What is the highest note you can play on the trumpet?

 - Highest note ever Played on a Trumpet.
 The highest note ever played on a trumpet is a “quad C”.
 This is two octaves above “Super” C, 3 above “Top” C and 5 above “middle” C. Both Michael Schmidt and Mark Van Cleve have recorded quad Cs.

-Choose a note in the lower register.
 Play it on your trumpet for 30 seconds at first.
 Keep practicing until you can work up to 2 minutes or more at a single time.
 If you are worried about playing the right note, use a keyboard or piano and try to match it.
+Move up and down a scale.
+Play 3 notes up, 5 notes up, and then go back down.
+Keep moving up and down the notes.

 What are the notes on trumpet?